neynt/notes/pets.md

 this order.

 - Food and litter box are, of course, musts.
-- Brushing daily is important to prevent hairballs.
+- Brushing daily is nice to prevent hairballs.
-- Nail clipping weekly is important as well to prevent curled back nails, but can be difficult.
+- Nail clipping weekly is important as well to prevent curled back nails, but can be skipped if it's too difficult.
+- Finally playing with the cats for enrichment.